qt/qtwebengine-chromium/chromium/tools/metrics/histograms/README.md

 values emitted to histograms.
 See [histogram_tester.h](https://cs.chromium.org/chromium/src/base/test/histogram_tester.h) for details.

+## Interpreting the Resulting Data

+The top of [go/uma-guide](http://go/uma-guide) has good advice on how to go about analyzing and interpreting the results of UMA data uploaded by users.
+If you're reading this page, you've probably just finished adding a histogram to the Chromium source code and you're waiting for users to update their version of Chrome to a version that includes your code.
+In this case, the best advice is to remind you that users who update frequently / quickly are biased.
+Best take the initial statistics with a grain of salt; they're probably *mostly* right but not entirely so.

 ## Revising Histograms

 When changing the semantics of a histogram (when it's emitted, what buckets